Iraq Issues Warrants for 26 Top Officials Over Corruption

-Abdul-Mahdi and his alliance of parties ran on a platform of reform and anti-corruption in 2018, but has struggled to progress in the face of widespread resistance from various agencies, local news said.
+Abdul-Mahdi and his alliance of parties ran on a platform of reform and anti-corruption in 2018, but they have struggled to progress in the face of widespread resistance from various agencies, local news said.

 In March the country issued a warrant for the arrest of a provincial governor following his firing at the behest of the Prime Minister.

 Iraq ranked 12th in Transparency International’s 2018 Corruption Perceptions Index, and scored only an 18 out of 100, indicating a high perception of corruption.

 Over US$320 billion has been stolen from the country through graft in the past 16 years, Al Jazeera found last year.